Hannah Cockroft OBE

 Since then Hannah’s career has seen her win three further Paralympic gold medals in Rio, and two gold medals in Tokyo in the 100m and 800 T34, alongside twelve World Championship golds, making her the most successful British athlete in athletics World Championship history in both the able-bodied and Paralympic teams.

-Her sporting success has resulted in her appointment as a Member of the Order of the British Empire (MBE) and Deputy Lieutenant of West Yorkshire, also being awarded the Freedom of the Borough of Calderdale in 2012.
+Her sporting success has resulted in her appointment as an Officer of the Order of the British Empire (OBE) in 2022 and Deputy Lieutenant of West Yorkshire (DL) in 2016, also being awarded the Freedom of the Borough of Calderdale in 2012.
 After a successful 2017 season, she was the first Paralympic athlete ever to be named ‘British Sportswoman of the year’ in its 58-year history.
 Hannah presented a regular feature on BBC Countryfile at the beginning of 2019 and has appeared on shows such as The Great British Bake off, Sport Relief does Strictly Come Dancing, Crystal Maze and Mastermind.